BattermanZ/RatioKing/README.md

 * Polls a torrent RSS feed at configurable intervals.
 * Applies three rules before downloading:

-  1. ✅ Skip if the torrent GUID was already processed.
+  1. Skip if the torrent GUID was already processed.
-  2. ⏱️ Skip if the torrent is older than 10 minutes.
+  2. Skip if the torrent is older than 10 minutes for maximum freshness and opportunity to seed.
-  3. ⏳ Skip if a download occurred too recently (cooldown derived from torrent size ÷ configured download speed, fallback 2 h).
+  3. Skip if a download occurred too recently (cooldown derived from torrent size ÷ configured download speed, fallback 2 h).

+  The cooldown enforces **one torrent at a time** so the available bandwidth goes to seeding what you just grabbed, improving ratio performance.
 * Optional Telegram notification when a torrent is added.
 * Downloads new torrents via the qBittorrent WebAPI with custom parameters (save path, category, tags, share ratio, seeding time).
-* Logs actions and reasons for skips with emojis for clarity.
+* Logs actions and reasons for skips with clear text markers.
 * Persists state in a JSON file (last GUID and timestamp).
 * Configurable entirely via environment variables or a `.env` file.
 * Containerised using a minimal multi-stage Alpine Docker image (\~40 MB).